Built by SLPs who saw a gap no one else would fill.

 Three SLPs.
 One shared frustration.
 A product born from real practice.

 As practicing SLPs, we saw the same gap over and over: current AAC devices do not match everyone’s communication style or preferences.
-We're creating a new language tool intentionally designed for gestalt language processors, while simultaneously supporting all of the people in the AAC user’s community.
+We're creating a new communication tool while simultaneously supporting all of the people in the AAC user’s community.

 I was spending hours configuring devices just to add simple video clips.
 That's time not spent with my students.
 We knew there had to be a more intuitive way to build and sync a user's profile.